 The summer garden offers a place of quiet meditation like no other.
 Whether it be a vegetable garden, herb garden or flower garden, there will almost always be little to interfere with one's thoughts while working that precious space.

-As the season wears on, the produce may become overwhelming, prodding us to visit the couple next door to share the fruits of our labors.
-Hopefully we'll find the time to can some of this goodness for winter.
-Potatoes and carrots we simply put in the cellar for safekeeping.
+As the season wears on, the product may become overwhelming, prodding us to visit the couple next door to share the fruits of our labors.
+Hopefully, we'll find the time to can some of this goodness for winter.
+Potatoes and carrots we merely put in the cellar for safekeeping.

 At season's end, we glean from our patch the last tidbits of our labors.
 Vines and bushes are pulled up and the dirt shaken from the roots.
-Into the compost bin they go to be covered with dung, earth and table scraps where they'll be reduced to black, wholesome compost for next year's garden.
-We cover the patch with leaves and grass clippings like a blanket, to keep until spring.
+Into the compost bin, they go to be covered with dung, earth and table scraps where they'll be reduced to black, nutritious compost for next year's garden.
+We include the patch with leaves and grass clippings like a blanket, to keep until spring.